Now that’s one HUGE sandwich! This Gigantic Muffaletta is made in a bread bowl, and it’s perfect for sharing!

 7. Unwrap and cut into 6–8 slices.

-The Gigantic Muffaletta is also perfect at room temperature, which is another great tip for 4+ hour long parties like for the Super Bowl.
+The Gigantic Muffaletta is also perfect at room temperature, which is another great tip for longer parties, such as for the Super Bowl.
 The more foods that can be served at room temperature, the better!

 Gigantic Muffaletta in a Sourdough Bread Bowl

-- 1 (1 lb) round sourdough loaf or bread bowl (I got mine at Whole Foods Market)
+- 1 lb round sourdough loaf or bread bowl (I got mine at Whole Foods Market)

-- 1 (16 oz) jar giardiniera, drained and finely chopped
+- 16 oz giardiniera, drained and finely chopped

 - ⅓ lb thinly sliced sopressata